Apoorv-vikram-singh/Double-linklist1/README.md

 # Double-linklist1
-Q.Delete from End in circular linklist.
+Q.Delete from End in Double linklist.